The Secret Sauce

 Key Features/Components

-- For position players the proposed figure of merit (Hall of Maximum Achievement Score- HOMAS) is primarily based on a combination of peak period Baseball Reference WAA (Wins Above Average) and a peak period OPS+ and a novel Rfield+ stat.
+- For position players the proposed figure of merit (Hall of Maximum Achievement Score- HOMAS) is primarily based on a combination of peak period Baseball Reference WAA (Wins Above Average) and a peak period OPS+ and a novel Rdef+ stat.
 Additional points are awarded or subtracted for extended or shortened peak longevity.

 - A WAA peak season for a position player is a WAA of 2 or greater (rounded from 1.95).
 This means the player was responsible for two wins more than the average player for that season.